zistro/endeavori3/README.md

 If you want starship then [link](https://starship.rs/)

-If you want browser tab like then [link](https://github.com/XengShi/materialYouNewTab?tab=readme-ov-file)
+If you want browser tab like me then [link](https://github.com/XengShi/materialYouNewTab?tab=readme-ov-file)

 **Important**